-- 1. Arrive on time for all classes. - Stay in their seats during the entire class, except for authorized breaks by the instructor. - 3.
+- 1. Arrive on time for all classes. - 2.
+Stay in their seats during the entire class, except for authorized breaks by the instructor. - 3.
 Refrain from talking with other students during class lectures. - 4.
-Not utilize laptop (or tablet) computers during class times. - 5.
-Not place cellphones or other electronic devices on desktops. - 6.
+Utilize laptop (or tablet) computers during class times only to take notes and not surf the web, check social networks, or email. - 5.
+Store away cellphones and not place them on desktops. - 6.
 Refrain from reading magazines, newspapers, assignments from other classes, and material that might distract their classmates.